yuja/jj/docs/config.md

 - `$left` and `$right` are replaced with the paths to the left and right directories to diff respectively.

+- `$width` is replaced with the number of terminal columns available to the diff content.

 - If `diff-args` is not specified, `["$left", "$right"]` will be used by default.

 - If `diff-args = []`, `jj` will refuse to use this tool for diff formatting.